andrewjscott/pands-proect2021-/README.md

 The requirements.txt file was generated using pipreqs 0.4.10.

 # Background
-The Iris dataset first appeared in a 1936 paper titled "The use of multiple measurements in taxonomic problems", by statistician R. A. Fisher[1].
+The *Iris* dataset first appeared in a 1936 paper titled "The use of multiple measurements in taxonomic problems", by statistician R. A. Fisher[1].
 The data was collected by botanist Edgar Anderson, who allowed Fisher to analyse and publish the data.
-The dataset contains 50 samples of three different species of Iris flowers - Iris setosa, Iris versicolor, and Iris virginica.
+The dataset contains 50 samples of three different species of *Iris* flowers - *Iris setosa*, *Iris versicolor*, and *Iris virginica*.
 Anderson measured four features from each sample - sepal length, sepal width, petal length, and petal width.

 ![alt text](https://raw.githubusercontent.com/andrewjscott/PandsWork/main/1%20Hh53mOF4Xy4eORjLilKOwA.png "Iris setosa, Iris versicolor, and Iris virginica, with petals and sepals labelled")
 Image source[2]

-Anderson hoped to gain insight into the evolutionary variances among Iris flowers that led to their divergence into different species[3].
-For the dataset published by Fisher, all the samples of Iris setosa and Iris versicolor measured by Anderson grew in the meadows of the Gaspé peninsula in Canada, and were measured on the same day, while the samples of Iris virginica came from a different colony.
-This difference was highlighted by Fisher to make the reader aware that differences in Iris virginica from Iris setosa and Iris virginica may be in part affected by differences in environment.
+Anderson hoped to gain insight into the evolutionary variances among *Iris* flowers that led to their divergence into different species[3].
+For the dataset published by Fisher, all the samples of *Iris setosa* and *Iris versicolor* measured by Anderson grew in the meadows of the Gaspé peninsula in Canada, and were measured on the same day, while the samples of *Iris virginica* came from a different colony.
+This difference was highlighted by Fisher to make the reader aware that differences in *Iris virginica* from *Iris setosa* and *Iris virginica* may be in part affected by differences in environment.

-Fisher used the Iris dataset to demonstrate a statistical method that became known as Fisher's linear discriminant.
+Fisher used the *Iris* dataset to demonstrate a statistical method that became known as Fisher's linear discriminant.
 This is a classification method that attempts to project multidimensional data onto a plane that would allow one to more easily identify features that differ between sample points.
 This in turn allows for the data to be grouped into separate classes based on the features identified as most different between groups after the transformation.
 Fisher’s linear discriminant is used in a generalised form called linear discriminant analysis(LDA) in machine learning[4].

 ## Before and after LDA
 ![alt text](https://raw.githubusercontent.com/andrewjscott/PandsWork/main/Before-LDA-and-after-LDA_.jpg "Before and after LDA")
 Image source[5]

-# Loading the Iris Dataset
+# Loading the *Iris* Dataset
-The Iris dataset is commonly used as an introductory dataset to both data analysis and machine learning[6].
+The *Iris* dataset is commonly used as an introductory dataset to both data analysis and machine learning[6].
 This code will be concerned with exploratory data analysis.
 The dataset was downloaded from a UCI repository[7].

 The following libraries are imported to aid with the investigation of this dataset.
 By calling them as abbreviated names, this means that when we use any methods that these libraries offer, we can call them by simply typing the abbreviation rather than the library’s full name.